Ashikajayakumar/Java-Data-Structure/Linked_List/0_README.md

 ## 5️⃣ Core Operations
-🔹 Core Linked List Operations

-Insert – Add a node at the beginning, end, or specific position.
+1.Insert – Add a node at the beginning, end, or specific position.

-Delete – Remove a node from the beginning, end, or specific position.
+2.Delete – Remove a node from the beginning, end, or specific position.

-Traversal – Visit or print all nodes in the list.
+3.Traversal – Visit or print all nodes in the list.

-Search – Find a node by its value.
+4.Search – Find a node by its value.

-Update – Modify the value of a node at a specific position.
+5.Update – Modify the value of a node at a specific position.

-Count – Count the total number of nodes in the list.
+6.Count – Count the total number of nodes in the list.

-Reverse – Reverse the order of nodes in the list.
+7.Reverse – Reverse the order of nodes in the list.

-Sort – Arrange the nodes in ascending or descending order.
+8.Sort – Arrange the nodes in ascending or descending order.

-Merge – Combine two linked lists into a single list.
+9.Merge – Combine two linked lists into a single list.

 ---